sparkflows/sparkflows-docs/docs/user-guide/web-app/analytics-app-extension.rst

       :alt: web-app
       :width: 90%

 There is a change in the next button on the run stage.
-Its API property name should be **afterRun**.
+Its API property name should be **afterRun** and select disabled property.

 .. figure:: ../../_assets/web-app/wae-execution-next.PNG
       :alt: web-app